owenvoke/blade-fontawesome/README.md

 ## Documentation for older versions

-You are reading the documentation for `2.x`.
+You are reading the documentation for `3.x` which uses Font Awesome 7.

+If you're wanting Font Awesome 6, please see the [docs for 2.x][link-2.x-docs].

 If you're using Laravel 8 or below, please see the [docs for 1.x][link-1.x-docs].